-There is no connection between the ignorance in which women are kept, and the preservation of moral and religious principle; and yet certainly there is, in the minds of some timid and respectable persons, a vague, indefinite dread of knowledge, as if it were capable of producing these effects.
-It might almost be supposed, from the dread which the propagation of knowledge has excited, that there was some great secret which was to be kept in impenetrable obscurity,-that all moral rules were a species of delusion and imposture, the detection of which, by the improvement of the understanding, would be attended with the most fatal consequences to all, and particularly to women.
-If we could possibly understand what these great secrets were, we might perhaps be disposed to concur in their preservation; but believing that all the salutary rules which are imposed on women are the result of true wisdom, and productive of the greatest happiness, we cannot understand how they are to become less sensible of this truth in proportion as their power of discovering truth in general is increased, and the habit of viewing questions with accuracy and comprehension established by education.
-There are men, indeed, who are always exclaiming against every species of power, because it is connected with danger: their dread of abuses is so much stronger than their admiration of uses, that they would cheerfully give up the use of fire, gunpowder, and printing, to be freed from robbers, incendiaries, and libels.
-It is true, that every increase of knowledge may possibly render depravity more depraved, as well as it may increase the strength of virtue. itself only power; and its value depends on its application.
-But, trust to the natural love of good where there is no temptation to be bad - it operates nowhere more forcibly than in education.
-No man, whether he be tutor, guardian, or friend, ever contents himself with infusing the mere ability to acquire; but giving the power, he gives with it a taste for the wise and rational exercise of that power; so that an educated person is not only one with stronger and better faculties than others, but with a more useful propensity-a disposition better cultivated-and associations of a higher and more important class.
+There is no connexion between the ignorance in which women are kept, and the preservation of moral and religious principle p and yet certainly there is, in the minds of some timid and reproceed of knowledge, as if it were capable of producing these effects.
+It might almost be upposed, from the dread which the propagation of knowledge has excited, that there was some great secret which was to be kept in impenderable obsourity,---that all moral rules were a species of delusion and imposture, the detection of which, by the improvement of the understanding, would be attended with the mest fatal consequences to all, and particularly to women.
+If we could possibly understand what these great secrets were, we might perhaps be disposed to concur in their preservation; but, believing that all the salutary rules which are imposed on women are the result of true wisdom, and productive of the greatest. happiness, we cannot understand how they are to become less a sensible of this truth in proportion as their power of discovering truth in general is increased, and the habit of viewing questions with accuracy and comprehension established by elucation.
+There are men, indeed, who are always on laiming against every species. of power, because it is connected with danger : their dread of. abules is so much stronger than their admiration of uses, that the they would cheerfully give up the use of fire, gunpowder, and printing, to be freed from robbers, incendiance and libels.
+It is true, that every increase of knowledge may possibly render depravity more deprayed, as well as it may increase the strength of wirnue: It is in itself only power; and its value depends on its application.
+But, trust to the natural love of good where there is the temptation to be bad-it operates no where more forcibly than an education.
+No man, whether he be tutor, guardian, or friend, ever contents himself with infusing the mere ability to acquire; but, giving the power, he gives with it a taste for the wise and rational exercise of that power; so that an educ ated person is not only one with stronger and better faculties than others, but with a more useful propensity-a disposition better cultivated-and associations of a higher and more important class.